 The results of the open-ended question only represented those willing to comment.
-The Level of Familiarity Questionnaire is commonly used to study contact and stigma processes, however, does not encompass all conditions necessary for reduction in negative attitudes (Allport, 1954; Pettigrew & Tropp, 2006; Dovindo et al., 2017).
-A measure focused on the type of relationship, the experience of that contact, frequency, and recency could provide more detail how prior contact is related stigma and policy support.
-In addition, the scale lacks other types of experiences such as contact based on drug related crime.
+The LOF Questionnaire is commonly used to study contact and stigma processes, however, does not encompass all conditions necessary for the reduction in negative attitudes (Allport, 1954; Pettigrew & Tropp, 2006).
+A measure focused on the type of relationship, the experience of that contact, frequency, and recency could provide more detail on how prior contact is related stigma and policy support.
+In addition, the scale lacks other types of experiences such as contact based on drug-related crime.
 We also acknowledge that policy change does not just rely on views or evidence, but has a moral dimension (Stevens, 2024).